Part 1 of 3.

 The most ideal way to find candidates is through your existing network – including associates, colleagues, employees, friends and family.
 These candidates come to you already vetted by a trusted source.
 You may also wish to consider giving your staff an incentive to refer their qualified friends and associates to you.

 You should also brainstorm a list of any other niche areas that your target market may look for a job.
-Consider industry publications, industry associations, small publications, etc.
+Consider vocational schools, colleges, industry publications, industry associations, small publications, etc.